Elguerrero11/Suggestions/README.md

 3) Enter your suggestion or bug details.
 4) Submit the issue.

+We will only reply to your suggestion when we are implementing it.
+If we do not reply to your issue, you know we are working on it.

 **Security Vulnerabilities**

 If you discover a security vulnerability within CraftingStore, please send us an E-mail instead at tim[at]craftingstore.net